briandipalma/flux-for-components/README.md

 it's limitations and age.

 Knockout needs the data that it binds to the DOM to be wrapped in Knockout observables.
-It's all about observables.
 Knockout observables end up spreading everywhere.
 If an observable depends on another observable in a different model class you will need to couple those two model classes by passing the observable.
 Classes can reach inside each other and access observables without a second thought.
 They would modify the observable value if they needed, there was no